Chris-Hibbert/rebooting-the-web-of-trust-spring2018/draft-documents/petnames.md

 # Petnames: A humane approach to secure, decentralized naming

-By Christopher Lemmer Webber, Mark S. Miller, Zachary Larson, Kate Sills, and Eli Yaacoby
+By Christine Lemmer-Webber, Mark S. Miller, Zachary Larson, Kate Sills, and Eli Yaacoby

 > "If we ever show a DID to a user we have failed."